More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Results

-To decompose the significant two-way interaction between SCDS scores and expressive style, we first characterized the relationship between these variables within each style before performing pairwise comparisons.
-The analysis of the simple slopes revealed a significant negative trend for the scrambled-style ($t(59.7)=-2.59, p =.012$) and a marginally significant negative trend for the descriptive-style ($t(59.8)=-1.89, p =.063$).
+To decompose the significant two-way interaction between SCDS scores and expressive style, we first conducted a post-hoc simple slope analysis and found SCDS significantly modulated CTS negatively for scrambled- ($t(64.37)=-2.89, p =.005$) and descriptive-style speech ($t(64.44)=-2.32, p =.023$).

 Subsequent pairwise comparisons were conducted with Figure \ref{fig:plot_combined_results}C showing the interaction plot.
-The slope of the scrambled-style was significantly more negative than that of the dialogue- ($t(3923.88)=-7.20, p <.001$) and exciting-style ($t(3924.02)=-4.20, p <.001$).
-Furthermore, the slope of the descriptive-style was also significantly more negative than that of the dialogue-style ($t(3923)=-5.31, p <.001$), while its comparison against the exciting-style only reached marginal significance ($t(3923)=-2.31, p = .095$).
+The trend for scrambled-style was significantly more negative than that of the dialogue- ($t(4209.41)=-7.97, p <.001$) and exciting-style ($t(4209.53)=-4.92, p <.001$).
+Similarly, the trend for descriptive-style was also significantly more negative than that of the dialogue-style ($t(4208.09)=-6.47, p <.001$) and the exciting-style ($t(4208.12)=-3.41, p = .004$).